ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 If you want to create a replica in another region, you need to establish service-to-service authorizations first.
 Both file service instances must belong to the same account.
 Cross-account replication is not supported.
 For more information, see [Establishing service-to-service authorizations for {{site.data.keyword.filestorage_vpc_short}}](/docs/vpc?topic=vpc-file-s2s-auth).
 {: requirement}

-Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability.
+[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability.
 When you create file shares with regional availability, data is automatically replicated throughout the region, so you don't need to set up replication pairs.
 Cross-regional replication of regional file shares is not supported in this release.
-{: beta}

 ## Adding replication to a file share in the console
 {: #fs-create-replica-ui}